Skip to main content

 • Acute bacterial prostatitis can occur after sclerotherapy for rectal prolapse.

-• Increases with increasing age6 .
+• Increases with increasing age9 .

 • Acute bacterial prostatitis.

-• Chronic bacterial prostatitis (CBP) - less than 10% of men with chronic prostatitis.
+• Chronic bacterial prostatitis - less than 10% of men with chronic prostatitis.
 CBP is suspected if there is a history of urinary tract infection, or an episode of acute prostatitis within the preceding 12 months

-• Asymptomatic inflammation.
+• Asymptomatic inflammatory prostatitis.

 Continue reading below